Inflectra/rapise-documentation/docs/Guide/automated_reporting.md

 ![Spira Column Mapping](img/automated_reporting_spiracolumnmapping.png)

-There is always a source `.trp` file attached to the test run, you may find it to in the test run **Attachmens** tab:
+There is always a source `.trp` file attached to the test run, you may find it to in the test run **Attachments** tab:

 ![TestRun Attachments](img/automated_reporting_spiratrattachments.png)